Zero-Shot Self-Supervised Learning for MRI Reconstruction: Zero-Shot Self-Supervised Learning for PG-DLR

-\textbf{ZS-SSDU with Transfer Learning (TL):} TL has been used for re-training DL models pre-trained on large databases to reconstruct MRI data with different characteristics \cite{Knoll_TL}.
-However, such transfer still requires another, often smaller database for re-training.
-In contrast, in the presence of pre-trained models, ZS-SSDU can be combined with TL, referred to as ZS-SSDU-TL, to reconstruct a single dataset with different characteristics by using weights of the pre-trained model for initialization.
-This facilitates faster convergence, reducing the reconstruction time.
+\textbf{ZS-SSL with Transfer Learning (TL):} While pretrained models are very efficient in reconstructing new unseen measurements from similar MRI scan protocols, their performance degrades significantly when acquisition parameters vary \citep{fastmri_2ndChallenge}.
+Moreover, retraining a new model on a large database for each acquisition parameter, sampling/contrast/anatomy/acceleration, may be very computationally expensive \citep{Knoll_TL}.
+Hence, TL has been used for re-training DL models pre-trained on large databases to reconstruct MRI data with different characteristics \citep{Knoll_TL}.
+However, such transfer still requires another, often smaller, database for re-training.
+In contrast, in the presence of pre-trained models, ZS-SSL can be combined with TL, referred to as ZS-SSL-TL, to reconstruct a \emph{single} slice/instance with different characteristics by using weights of the pre-trained model for initialization.
+Thus, ZS-SSL-TL ensures that the pretrained model is adapted for each patient/subject, while facilitating faster convergence time and reduced reconstruction time.